faso/homelab/README.md

 # homelab
-🏠 Backup for the scripts to run my home server setup
+🏠 Backup for the scripts to run my home server setup.
+Mostly docker.